justinnoor/pfhowto/README.md

 Moving forward, we can now perform some essential tasks from inside of our droplet such as install packages, sync with an NTP server, transfer files with SCP, and more.
 By default, [PF](https://man.openbsd.org/pf) filters traffic statefully, meaning that it stores information about connections in what is known as the *state table*.
 Therefore if we establish any connections with the ports in our **pass out** rule, [PF](https://man.openbsd.org/pf) knows when incoming packets are affiliated with that connection.
 This speeds up the process because those packets are inspected against the *state table* when they arrive, as opposed to the entire rulesete.
 This also ensures that our connections are secure.

-## Step 4 - Testing our preliminary rules
+## Step 4 - Test our preliminary rules

-Although we are far from finished, we have a working ruleset.
+Although we are far from finished, we have a working ruleset that provides basic protection.
 That said, let's test it on our droplet during these early stages so that we can detect any errors early on.
 We need to enable [PF](https://man.openbsd.org/pf), detach the droplet from our current [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart), reboot the droplet, and run some sanity checks.

 Enable [PF](https://man.openbsd.org/pf) by modifying `/etc/rc.conf`:
 ```super_user